AdobeDocs/experience-manager-65.nl-NL/help/forms/developing/protecting-documents-policies.md

 Zie Snel aan de slag voor codevoorbeelden met de Document Security-service:

-* &quot;Snel starten (MTOM): Een beleid verwijderen uit een PDF-document met de webservice-API &quot;
+* &quot;Quick Start (MTOM): Remoting a policy from a PDF document using the web service API &quot;
-* &quot;Quick Start (SwaRef): Een beleid verwijderen uit een PDF-document met de webservice-API&quot;
+* &quot;Quick Start (SwaRef): Removing a policy from a PDF document using the web service API&quot;

 **Zie ook**